rladies/meetup-presentations_lausanne/webpage/content/events.md

 If you would like to **speak at a meetup** or have an idea for an event :arrow_right: [email us](emailto:lausanne@rladies.org).

-We also encourage to **bring along your R problems** 30 min before the meetup starts - we :purple_heart: solving R riddles!
+We also encourage you to **bring along your R problems** 30 min before the meetup starts - we :purple_heart: solving R riddles!

 ## Upcoming Events